oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

     ![Encryption in Autonomous Database](./images/adb-encryption.png "Encryption in Autonomous Database")

-10. Click Create Autonomous Database.
+10. Click **Create Autonomous Database**.
 Then wait until the database status is set to green and ACTIVE.

   ![Autonomous Database active](./images/adb-created.png "Autonomous Database active")

-## Task 3: Upload data into the Autonomous Database and check visibility
+## Task 4: Upload data into the Autonomous Database and check visibility

-In this task you will load the previous csv file you loaded into your bucket, into your previously created Autonomous Database.
+In this task you will load the previous CSV file you loaded into your bucket, into your previously created Autonomous Database.

 1. Navigate to your Autonomous Database page in OCI console and go to the Database Actions Launchpad: